Ritesh060/Wine_Variety_Prediction/README.md

 ## Link to download all the files together as a zip
 All files can be dowloaded using this [link](https://drive.google.com/file/d/1ILU4wzZNf-R7un418raqk7lYChh-Aslw/view?usp=share_link).

+## Deployment link
+The website is deployed via Microsoft Azure.
+The link for it is here : https://wine-pred.azurewebsites.net/,<br>
+The deployed API link is https://wine-pred.azurewebsites.net/predict_api which works via Postman.

 ## Demo of the website and API

 A demo demonstrating the website and API and can be found [here](https://www.youtube.com/watch?v=Q_B4v7zWEv4).